szpajder/dumpvdl2/README.md

 - `<output_format>` specifies how the data should be formatted before sending it to the output.
 The following formats are currently supported:

-  - `text` - format the message as human readable text
+  - `text`
+  - `json`
-  - `pp_acars` - format the message as a single-line ACARS format accepted by Planeplotter via UDP.
-This format can only deal with ACARS messages, hence messages of all other types will be filtered out (ie. not sent to this particular output).
+  - `pp_acars` - a single-line ACARS format accepted by Planeplotter via UDP.
+    This format can only deal with ACARS, hence messages of all other types will be filtered out (ie. not sent to this particular output).
-  - `binary`- binary format suitable for archiving raw frames without decoding
+  - `binary`- a format suitable for archiving raw frames without decoding

 - `<output_type>` specifies the type of the output.
 The following output types are supported: